Human Resources Administration and Development

 Designed for busy and working adults

 Mercer understands having multiple priorities, so we design classes with your schedule in mind.
-Students can pursue the B.S. in Human Resources Administration and Development at our Douglas and Henry County locations through evening classes.
-However, some general education courses may be completed online.
+Students can pursue the B.S. in Human Resources Administration and Development through a blended combination of online and in-person, evening meetings at Mercer’s Douglas County and Henry County locations.
 There are two eight-week sessions during the fall and spring semesters, and one eight-week and one four-week session during the summer semester.
 Mercer admits students to the program in January, March, May, August, and October.

 Improve organizational effectiveness with a career in human resources